mithileshkunal/Python-Practice/README.md

 # Python-Practice ReadMe
-This is a repository created to practice Python programs.
+This repository is created to practice Python programs.
-This contains sample Python programs